-- 1. What factors have spurred the transition from inpatient surgery to same-day, outpatient, and ambulatory surgery?
-[Ref 47] - 2.
+- Which factors have spurred the transition from inpatient surgery to same-day, outpatient, and ambulatory surgery?
+[Refs 41-42] - 2.
 Describe the term "minimally invasive surgical techniques."
-[Ref 48] - 3.
+[Ref 42] - 3.
 Where, besides operating rooms, are invasive procedures performed?
-[Ref 52] - 4.
+[Ref 43] - 4.
 Identify members of the sterile and nonsterile components of the surgical team.
-[Refs 56-57] - 5.
+[Refs 46-48] - 5.
 What determines who may function as an assistant to the surgeon?
-[Ref 59] - 6.
+[Ref 50] - 6.
 Describe the responsibilities of the scrub person.
-[Ref 60] - 7.
+[Ref 51] - 7.
 Discuss the role of the circulating nurse.
-[Ref 63] - 8.
+[Ref 56] - 8.
 Describe the responsibilities of the circulating nurse.
-[Ref 64] - 9.
-Who participates in the surgical time-out protocol?
-[Ref 65] - 10.
-Which other activities can be performed by registered nurses in the perioperative setting?
-[Refs 67-69]
+[Ref 56] - 9.
+Which other roles do registered nurses fill in the perioperative setting?
+[Refs 57-58] - 10.
+What are some of the positions of the nonsterile personnel who function within the operating room?
+[Ref 60]